Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: High-resolution validation sample

 In order to confirm that the GALAH DR4 catalogue can be \Ana{used to confidently identify s-process-enhanced stars}, we built a high-resolution validation sample of 29 stars to compare our \Ana{independently obtained abundances} with the results of the survey.
 With the HR sample, we tried to cover the parameter space of GALAH \Ana{in terms of effective temperature (\Teff, between 4000~K and about 7000~K), surface gravity (\logg, between 1.0~dex and 5.0~dex), metallicity (\FeH, between -2.0~dex and 0.5~dex)}, and the abundances of the four heavy metals we chose ([Y/Fe], [Zr/Fe], [Ba/Fe], and [La/Fe]\footnote{$\left[\frac{\rm X}{\rm Fe}\right] = \log \left(\frac{N_{\rm X}}{N_{\rm H}}\right)_* - \log \left(\frac{N_{\rm X}}{N_{\rm H}}\right)_{\odot} - \left[\frac{\rm Fe}{\rm H}\right]$\\ with $\left[\frac{\rm Fe}{\rm H}\right] = \log \left(\frac{N_{\rm Fe}}{N_{\rm H}}\right)_* - \log \left(\frac{N_{\rm Fe}}{N_{\rm H}}\right)_{\odot}$\\ and $N_{\rm X}$ the number of atoms of element X.} \Ana{ between 0.2~dex and 2.0~dex)}.
 We note that the data collection for this project started before GALAH DR4 was published, and our target selection was based on GALAH DR3 \citep{2021Buder}.

-\Ana{To build the validation sample,} we planned two observing campaigns, one in the Northern Hemisphere with the HERMES spectrograph (High-Efficiency and high-resolution Mercator {\'e}chelle Spectrograph; R$\sim$85\,000; \citealt{Raskin11, Raskin14}) on the Mercator Telescope (1.2-m mirror), and another one in the south with the UVES spectrograph (Ultraviolet and Visual {\'E}chelle Spectrograph; R$\sim$80\,000; \citealt{UVES}) on the Very Large Telescope (8.2-m mirror).
-Given the smaller size of the Mercator Telescope, with HERMES, we simply observed the brightest (Vmag < 11) northern targets of the \textit{heavy-metal catalogue} (see Sect. \ref{sec:GALAHprep}) in GALAH DR3.
-Most of this data was obtained under programme 55-Mercator4/24B (PI: A. Escorza) of the Spanish observing time in the Canarian observatories, although these targets are now included in evolved-binaries monitoring programs.
+\Ana{To build the validation sample,} we planned two observing campaigns, one in the northern hemisphere with the HERMES spectrograph (High-Efficiency and high-resolution Mercator {\'e}chelle Spectrograph; R$\sim$85\,000; \citealt{Raskin11, Raskin14}) on the Mercator Telescope (1.2 m mirror), and another one in the South with the UVES spectrograph (Ultraviolet and Visual {\'E}chelle Spectrograph; R$\sim$80\,000; \citealt{UVES}) on the Very Large Telescope (8.2 m mirror).
+Given the smaller size of the Mercator Telescope, with HERMES we simply observed the brightest (Vmag < 11) northern targets of the “heavy-metal catalogue” (see Sect. \ref{sec:GALAHprep}) in GALAH DR3.
+Most of these data were obtained under programme 55-Mercator4/24B (PI: A. Escorza) of the Spanish observing time in the Canarian observatories, although these targets are now included in evolved-binary monitoring programs.
 Then, a UVES proposal (111.24UZ; PI: A. Escorza) was built to cover gaps in the parameter space.
-Figure \ref{Fig:HRtargets} shows the full validation HR sample over the GALAH DR3 version of the \textit{heavy-metal catalogue}, and Table \ref{table:HRtargets} lists the HR targets, some relevant information about them, and the characteristics of the observations obtained.
+Figure \ref{Fig:HRtargets} shows the full validation HR sample over the GALAH DR3 version of the “heavy-metal catalogue”, and a copy of this figure using GALAH DR4 is included in Appendix~\ref{appendix:Fig1DR4} for illustration.
+Table \ref{table:HRtargets} lists the HR targets, some relevant information about them, and the characteristics of the observations obtained.
 We note that three stars were observed with both HERMES and UVES.

-After a first quick visual inspection of the data and to ensure a homogeneous analysis for all targets, we discarded from the sample \Ana{five targets that were cooler (\Teff~<~3500~K) than what GALAH reported and} had their optical spectra dominated by molecular bands.
-These stars are likely AGB stars and would require a different analysis methodology than what we present in Sect.~\ref{sec:specanalysis}.
-Because of this, they are not included in Table \ref{table:HRtargets} or in Fig. \ref{Fig:HRtargets} and will be presented in a future publication, together with some additional targets that we are adding to this “\textit{cold HR sample}” (Shetye et al. in prep).
+After a first quick visual inspection of the data and to ensure a homogeneous analysis for all targets, we discarded from the sample \Ana{five targets that were cooler (\Teff~<~3500~K) than reported by GALAH and} whose optical spectra were dominated by molecular bands.
+These stars are likely AGB stars and would require a different analysis method than we present in Sect.~\ref{sec:specanalysis}.
+Because of this, they are not included in Table \ref{table:HRtargets} or in Fig. \ref{Fig:HRtargets} and will be presented in a future publication, together with some additional targets that we plan to add to this “cold HR sample” (Shetye et al. in prep).